© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Clun Castle: a motte and bailey castle and formal garden earthworks is a scheduled monument protected by Historic England under reference 1011021.
 View the official record →

-Clun Castle is a motte and bailey fortification located in Clun, Shropshire, dating to the Norman period following the conquest of 1066.
+Clun Castle is a motte and bailey fortification located in Clun, Shropshire, England, established in the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011021.

 Clun Castle: a motte and bailey castle and formal garden earthworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011021.